 Fabric Structures Offer Solutions to Construction Sector Challenges

-Fabric structures provide an ideal solution where extra space is needed.
+Fabric structures provide an ideal building material solution where extra space is needed.
 Their use, whether as a long-term or short-term solution, can help reduce the impact of materials or labor shortages, cost increases or time delays that may occur with traditional construction.
 They can be leased or rented, so they don’t require a long term commitment or large capital investment.
 There may be tax advantages too, as fabric buildings are classified as temporary structures and are therefore not subject to real property taxes.
 These buildings may receive energy-efficiency tax deductions as well.

 Temporary fabric buildings offer a number of inherent environmental benefits.
 They have a low impact on the terrain, needing minimal to no landscape modification.
 They high-grade extruded aluminum frame will last decades, and is fully recyclable at end of life.
 Covered in white fabric that reflects solar radiation outward, this structure is naturally energy-efficient, but can also be climatized.